telerik/teststudio-docs/docs/features/testing-types/load-testing/designing-load-tests/dynamic-targets.md

 - **Content**: Displays the content of the selected response part.
 - **Search Type**: The type of search to be used in the content of the selected response - FullText, Regex, JSON, XML.
 Select any of the provided options to search for the necessary value from the response.
 - **Starts after/before|Regex|JSON path|XPath**: Provide the search query to locate the desired value in the response.
-- **Search Result**: Click to show the reuslt based on the search query.
+- **Search Result**: Click to show the result based on the search query.
-- **Current Value**: Display the current reuslt based on the search query.
+- **Current Value**: Display the current result based on the search query.

 <table id="no-table">
 	<tr>